OADA/oada-api-server/README.md

     cucumber-js -f pretty cucumber

 This will generate a color coded cucumber report, and a summary of passed/failed cases.
 When you do this, it will perform all the tests located in `/cucumber/features` directory.
+Red for fail and green for pass.

 NOTE: if this fails with an error message about "superagent", try manually installing superagent with npm:

     npm install superagent